The Great Wall (2016 film): Chinese critical response

 The film's largest investor, the Wanda Group (co-owner of Legendary Pictures) has a good relationship with the Chinese Communist Party.
 As of July 2017, users of film review website Douban rated The Great Wall 4.9 out of 10.
 On Maoyan, another film review aggregator, the "professional score" is 4.9 out of 10.
-On December 28, 2016, the Communist Party's official media outlet People's Daily published an article on its website severely criticizing Douban and Maoyan for doing harm to the Chinese movie industry with their bad reviews.
+On December 28, 2016, the Communist Party's official media outlet, People's Daily, published an article on its website severely criticizing Douban and Maoyan for doing harm to the Chinese movie industry with their bad reviews.
 On the same day, Maoyan took down its "professional score" of 4.9 for The Great Wall but kept the high "audience score" of 8.4 out of 10.
 However, another article was published later in the evening from the same People's Daily and it commented the Chinese movie industry should accept people have the right to leave even one-star reviews.
-After the second article was published, many questioned People's Daily, as they had published two commentaries on the same day that were in stark contrast.
-The editorial board responded that the second article published later was the newspaper's opinion on the matter, People's Daily overseas edition restated this the next day.
+After the second article was published, many questioned People's Daily, as it had published two commentaries on the same day that were in stark contrast.
+The editorial board responded that the second article published later was the newspaper's opinion on the matter; the People's Daily overseas edition restated this the next day.